ssantichaivekin/algos/README.md

 I will put my algorithm library here.
 All the algorithms here will be well documented and will have test cases and test case generators to demonstrate the algorithms.

-Here are the list of what I have written :
+Here are the list of what I have written + documented :

 - Union Find Disjoint Set
 - Fenwick Tree (simple version)